The Dresden Files characters: The Genoskwa

-Called Blood on his Soul by the Forest People, Genoskwa (the River word for The Path of War) is a rogue member of The Forest People and cousin to River Shoulders.
+Called Blood on his Soul by the Forest People, the Genoskwa (the River word for The Path of War) is a rogue member of The Forest People and cousin to River Shoulders.
 He first appears in Skin Game as a member of the Underworld-raiding party assembled by Nicodemus Archleone in order to steal the real Holy Grail.
-Described as hairy, muscular, 9 feet tall, he is very surly and consumes several large goats per day.
-He is crushed while chasing Harry while the wizard is escaping Hades' realm.
-In Peace Talks River Shoulders tells Harry that Blood on his Soul survived and bears Harry a grudge.
+Described as hairy, muscular, and nine feet tall, he is very surly and consumes several large goats per day.
+He is capable of veiling himself well enough to avoid being seen, and uses this ability to follow the other party members around the city and threaten to kill them undetected if they do not fulfill the tasks given to them.
+Harry eventually learns that the Genoskwa has accepted the coin of the Denarian Ursiel.
+He is crushed to a pulp in the ice block maze protecting the Gate of Ice while chasing Harry out of Hades' vault, but in Peace Talks, Harry learns from River Shoulders that the Genoskwa survived and is now harboring a grudge against him.